Parallel-NetCDF/E3SM-IO/README.md

   I/O bandwidth (write-only)         = 496.9981 MiB/sec
   -----------------------------------------------------------
   History output file                = f_case_h1_vard.nc
+  No. variables use no decomposition =  26
+  No. variables use decomposition D1 =   2
+  No. variables use decomposition D2 =  22
+  No. variables use decomposition D3 =   1
-  MAX heap memory allocated by PnetCDF internally is 2.22 MiB Total number of variables          = 51
+  Total number of variables          =  51
-  Total write amount                 = 52.30 MiB = 0.05 GiB
-  Max number of requests             = 6022
+  MAX heap memory allocated by PnetCDF internally is 2.22 MiB Total write amount                 = 52.30 MiB = 0.05 GiB Max number of requests             = 6022
   Max Time of open + metadata define = 0.0338 sec